Relations between Poincar\'e series for quasi-complete intersection homomorphisms: Poincar e series over the Koszul complex

 In particular, if $(\f)\subseteq J (\bm{g})$ for some ideal $J$ in $Q$, then one can take the $a_{ij}$ in \cref{e:multiplication1} to belong to $J$ and hence, the morphism in \cref{e:multiplication2} defines a dg $E$-module structure on $A$ where the image of multiplication by $e_i$ on $A$ is contained in $JA.$ \end{chunk}

 \begin{lemma} If $M$ is an $R$-complex with $I\subseteq \m\ann_Q(M)$, then there is the following isomorphism of graded $k$-spaces

 \end{lemma} \begin{proof} Let $A\xra{\simeq} k$ be a $Q$-semifree dg algebra resolution of $k$; see \cite[Section~6.3]{Avramov:2010}.
-By assumption and \cref{c:dgstructure}, it follows that that the dg $E$-module on $A$ can be taken to satisfy the following for each $i$:
+From the assumption $I\subseteq \m\ann_Q(M)$, and applying \cref{c:dgstructure} with $\bm{g}$ a list of minimal generators for $\m$, it follows that the dg $E$-module structure on $A$ can be taken to satisfy the following for each $i$:

 Also, there is the following commutative diagram of graded $Q$-modules

 where the horizontal maps are induced by the multiplication map $M\otimes_E E\xra{\cong} M$ and the vertical maps have degree $-1.$ By \cref{restricting_e_action}, the right-hand map in \cref{comm_diagram_1} is zero and hence so is the left-hand map.
 Similarly, there is the following commutative diagram of graded $Q$-modules